Matty-El/velo-route/README.md

     - Signup or login to your MongoDB account.
     - Create a cluster and a database.
     - Create six collections in the database: **categories, cycling_tips, cycling_tip_categories, difficulty_levels, routes, users.**
     - Add the data to the collections.
-See <a href="#ux-architecture">my Information architecture</a> how the database is set up for this project.
+See [database schema](TESTING.md) for details on how the database is set up for this project.
 3. Create the environment variables
     - Create a .gitignore file in the root directory of the project.
     - Add the env.py file in the .gitignore.